 Keep up to date

 We regularly post updates of offers, ideas and events on our Facebook and Twitter pages: www.facebook.com/activesurrey and www.twitter.com/activesurrey.
-You can also sign up to our monthly newsletter for news, events and activities of interest across the county, while if you're involved in running a club or training register for Club & Coach News.
+You can also sign up to our monthly eNewsletter for updates and news, events and activities across the county, while if you're involved in running a club or training register for Club & Coach News.